discord/lilliput/README.md

 ```go
 func (d lilliput.Decoder) Header() (lilliput.ImageHeader, error)
 ```
 Read and return the image's header.
-The header contains the image's height and width.
+The header contains the image's metadata.
 Returns error if the image has a malformed header.
+An image with a malformed header cannot be decoded.

 ```go
 func (d lilliput.Decoder) Description() string
 ```
-Returns a string describing the image's type, e.g. `JPEG` or `PNG`.
+Returns a string describing the image's type, e.g. `"JPEG"` or `"PNG"`.

 ```go
 func (d lilliput.Decoder) DecodeTo(f *lilliput.Framebuffer) error